PierreGode/Flipper-walkthrough/README.md

 After you have done that it is time to install the firmware on the flipper, here you need to decide if you just want it vanilla or godmode.
-Note that if you plan to use the wifi dev board with the <a href="https://github.com/justcallmekoko/ESP32Marauder">Marauder </a> firmare you need to use Godmode for the Godmode i use the <a href="https://github.com/DarkFlippers/unleashed-firmware">unleashed-firmware</a> there are other firmware, but i will reflect this guide based on my setup
+Note that if you plan to use the wifi dev board with the <a href="https://github.com/justcallmekoko/ESP32Marauder">Marauder </a> firmare you need to use Godmode for the Godmode i use the <a href="https://github.com/DarkFlippers/unleashed-firmware">unleashed-firmware</a> there are other firmwares, but i will reflect this guide based on my setup

 <a href="https://github.com/PierreGode/Flipper-walkthrough/wiki/Vanilla">Vanilla </a><p><a href="https://github.com/PierreGode/Flipper-walkthrough/wiki/Godmode">Godmode </a>